This Congolese Doctor Discovered Ebola But Never Got Credit For It — Until Now

 "I thought that it was malaria or something like this," he says.
 "But in the night the baby died, so the hospital was completely empty."

-By morning, as the people of Yambuku heard Muyembe had been sent by by the central government in Kinshasa, they started lining up at the hospital, hoping he had medicine for them.
+By morning, as the people of Yambuku heard Muyembe had been sent by the central government in Kinshasa, they started lining up at the hospital hoping he had medicine for them.

 "I started to make physical exam," he says.
 "But at that time we had no gloves in the whole hospital."